22 Best Examples for Java Developer Resume (Expert Tips)

 Strategies to Successfully Navigate Hurdles Presented by Applicant Tracking Systems (ATS)

-The Applicant Tracking System, commonly known as the ATS, is designed to select applicants based on resume format and keywords.
+The Applicant Tracking System, commonly known as the ATS, is designed to select applicants based on keywords.
 As a result, the potential employer will receive only applicants with well-formatted resumes and effective use of keywords.
-The algorithm works with patterns, so no matter how impressive your credentials are, it is possible that your application is not shortlisted.
+The algorithm works with patterns, so no matter how impressive your credentials are, it is possible that your application will not shortlisted.

 By knowing how ATS systems function and strategically optimizing your resume, you can improve the likelihood of bypassing the ATS and reaching the hands of human recruiters for further review.